 The Barracuda Web Application Firewall blocks an ever-expanding list of sophisticated web-based intrusions and attacks that target applications hosted on web servers and in the cloud.
 The Barracuda Web Application Firewall scans all inbound web traffic to block attacks and inspects the HTTP responses from the configured back-end servers for Data Loss Prevention (DLP).
 The integrated access control engine enables administrators to create granular access control policies for Authentication, Authorization & Accounting (AAA) without requiring application changes.
 The onboard L4/L7 Load Balancing capabilities enable organizations to add back-end servers quickly to scale deployments as they grow.
 Its application acceleration capabilities like SSL Offloading, caching, compression, and connection pooling ensure faster application delivery of the web application content.

 The Barracuda Web Application Firewall is available in multiple models and can be used to securely deploy applications of any size.
-For information on available models, refer to Barracuda Web Application Firewall Datasheets.
+For information on available models, refer to the Barracuda Web Application Firewall datasheets.

 Where to Start

 If you have the Barracuda Web Application Firewall appliance, start here: Getting Started.